Diana Atamaint: Political career

-In 2022 talks broke down between the executive and Confederation of Indigenous Nationalities of Ecuador's leader Leonidas Iza after the President said that talks were off.
-The President had meetings with Iza and others with mediation from church leaders. other leaders despite an attack on a military convoy in Orellana province.
-Atamaint (as president of the National Electoral Council), the National Assembly President Virgilio Saquicela and César Córdova of the CPCCS all called on the President for calm and to continue talks.
+During the 2022 Ecuadorian protests, talks broke down between the Government of Guillermo Lasso and Confederation of Indigenous Nationalities of Ecuador's leader Leonidas Iza after the president said that talks were off.
+The president held meetings with Iza and others with mediation from church leaders and other political leaders despite an attack on a military convoy in Orellana province.
+Atamaint (as president of the National Electoral Council), the National Assembly President Virgilio Saquicela and César Córdova of the CPCCS all called on the president for calm and to continue talks.
 Atamaint was clear that there were long standing demands that had to be resolved.
 She conceded that there had been violence during the recent national strike but she believed this was due to "private interests".

-In July 2022 Atamaint was being impeached as it was alleged that the National Electoral Council had failed to investigate irregularities in the February 2021 general election.
+In July 2022, Atamaint was being impeached as it was alleged that the National Electoral Council had failed to investigate irregularities in the February 2021 general election.
 Charges were made against her and Esthela Acero, Enrique Pita, José Cabrera and Luis Verdesoto (even though he was no longer a councillor).
 Joel Abad and Mario Ruiz Jácome alleged that the council had not investigated inconsistencies in 39,000 ballot boxes.
 There were doubts as to whether the National Assembly's Oversight Commission were allowed to impeach the council.
 On 12 July a proposal to halt the impeachment process, made by Ana Belén Cordero, was accepted by the commission.

+In August 2023 Atamaint reported that thousands of votes had been lost by mainly European voters due to cyber attacks in the 2023 general election.
+The attacks came from several different countries.

+On 13 April 2025 Atamaint announced the result of the national presidential election.
+90% of the results had been counted and as the President of the National Election Council she declared that President Daniel Noboa had secured another election victory.

-Private life
+Personal life

-She is divorced and they had two children.
+She is divorced and has two children.